ibm-cloud-docs/ContinuousDelivery/cd_security_compliance.md

 #### DevSecOps goals
 {: #cd-DevSecOps-goals}

-The following goals are available as part of the DevSecOps toolchain templates.
-To get started, see [Setting up Tekton continuous integration pipelines with compliance](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd-devsecops-tekton-ci-compliance).
+Goals are available as part of the DevSecOps toolchain templates.
+For more information, see [Managing security and compliance with DevSecOps](/docs/devsecops?topic=devsecops-scc-manage-cd).

-- Check whether {{site.data.keyword.contdelivery_short}} toolchain continuously scans source code to identify critical and high vulnerabilities
-- Check whether {{site.data.keyword.contdelivery_short}} toolchain has unit tests that are continuously run to validate source code changes
-- Check whether {{site.data.keyword.contdelivery_short}} has Code Risk Analyzer configured that collects a bill of materials for pipeline run
-- Check whether {{site.data.keyword.contdelivery_short}} toolchain is configured with image signing
-- Check whether {{site.data.keyword.contdelivery_short}} toolchain source code meets Center for Internet Security benchmarks
-- Check whether {{site.data.keyword.contdelivery_short}} toolchain has branch protection rules enabled
-- Check whether {{site.data.keyword.contdelivery_short}} toochain has secret detection scans enabled for source code
-- Check whether {{site.data.keyword.contdelivery_short}} production change request exists and is approved
-- Check whether {{site.data.keyword.contdelivery_short}} acceptance tests exist and have passed
-- Check whether {{site.data.keyword.contdelivery_short}} Vulnerability Advisor scans images for OS vulnerability detection exist and have passed

-Use the {{site.data.keyword.cloud_notm}} Security Best Practices profile for DevSecOps toolchains.
-{: tip}

 #### Toolchain properties
 {: #cd-toolchain-goals}

-- Ensure that only the tool integrations within the toolchain are included in the allow list parameter array
+- Ensure that only the tool integrations within the toolchain are included in the allow list parameter array.

 #### Identity and Access Management
 {: #cd-iam-goals}